 - Annual income.
 You may need to meet a minimum income requirement to apply.

 What documents will I need to provide?

 You’ll also be required to provide certain information during your application, so make sure to have the following handy:

 - Verifying your identity.
 To confirm your identity, the bank may ask for you to provide evidence such as your driver’s licence, passport or Medicare card.

 - Employment verification.
 You be asked to provide evidence of your income, including pay slips, tax documents and your employer’s contact details.

 Will I have to make monthly payments during the no interest promotional period?

-Yes, you will still receive statements and be required to make monthly payments.
+Yes, you will still receive statements and be required to make minimum monthly payments.
 In some cases, the no interest offer may be rendered void if you miss a payment.